MarDiehl/fortran-compiler-test-suite/README.md

 # Contributing a Test

+> TODO: We still need to figure out a good organization strategy for the test cases.
+> There should be some hierarchy for where test cases go,
+> and a naming convention for the test case folders.

 At an appropriate location with the `tests` directory

 * create a folder with an appropriate name with contents
 * a `config.yml` file with contents as outlined below
 * the appropriate source file(s)

+Some places one might find ideas for test cases to be added to this suite are:

+* Bugs reported to different compilers
+* Open source compiler test suites
+* Interpretation requests submitted to the standards committee

 ## Contents of a `config.yml` file